plone/documentation/working-with-content/introduction/conceptual-overview.rst

 Plone is a content management system (CMS) which you can use to build a web site.
 With Plone, ordinary people can contribute content to a web site without the help of a computer geek.
-Plone runs over the Web, too, so you don't need to install any special software on your computer.
+Plone runs over the Web, too.

+You don't need to install any special software on your computer.
 The word *content* is meant to be general, because you can publish so many types of information, including: